wthe22/batchlib/README.rst

 Dependency Management
 -------------------------------
-Your script might use some library functions of batchlib and you decided to copy them into your script.
-But some library have dependencies, and its dependencies might have dependencies too.
-You might not know which to copy.

-To make things easier, use the `Template For New Scripts`_ and specify the dependencies in this section of the script:
+Batchlib have an automated way of adding libraries into a script.
+Use the `Template For New Scripts`_ and specify the dependencies in this section of the script:
 ::

-    :lib.build_system
+    :lib.dependencies
     set "%~1install_requires=<your_dependencies_here>"
     exit /b 0